StanfordPL/stoke/README.md

     $ git clone https://github.com/eschkufz/stoke

+See the previous section for a list of dependencies, and to check your hardware support level.
 The remainder of STOKE's software dependencies are available on github and will be downloaded automatically the first time that STOKE is built.
 To build stoke for a Haswell system type the appropriate command for your system (the default is Haswell):

     $ make
     $ make sandybridge